fengyuanchen/cropper/README.md

     - `width`: the width of the crop box
     - `height`: the height of the crop box

-Output the crop box position and size.
+Output the crop box position and size data.

 ### setCropBoxData(data)